open-atmos/PySDM/paper/paper.md

-In `PySDM` "v2", the `Condensation`, `Collision`, and `Displacement` "dynamics" all support adaptive time-stepping logic, which involves substepping within the user-specified time step used for coupling with the "environment".
+In `PySDM` "v2", the `Condensation`, `Collision`, and `Displacement` "dynamics" all support adaptive time-stepping logic, which involves sub-stepping within the user-specified time step used for coupling with the "environment".
 Adaptivity is enabled by default and can be disabled by passing `False` as the value of optional `adaptive` keyword to the given dynamic.